lucas-chung/px4-tutorial/README.md

-This repo was a project I wanted to finish during my undergrad, but due to changes in my research focus in grad school, I could only work on it in my spare time.
+This repo was a project I wanted to finish during my undergrad.
+Now I could only work on it in my spare time.
 It’s purely a passion project, so please go easy on me if there are any mistakes. `(*>﹏<*)′

 # px4-tutorial
 The problems I have encountered in learning to make a drone will be documented again in this repository.